Skip to content

 📌 Important: JSON-RPC Deprecation

-Sui has deprecated JSON-RPC in favor of gRPC, with full deprecation planned for April 2026.
+Sui has deprecated JSON-RPC in favor of gRPC and GraphQL.
 If you're currently using JSON-RPC, see our migration guide.

 Sui chose gRPC for: